rabrigo/ferry-api-proxy/README.md

 </details>

 ## Updates
+08-18-22<br>
+Added media queries to widget and logo.

 08-11-22<br>
 Changed borders and color of text for date and route picker.
 Removed bullets on ferry times.